-Description Status Page Note LA10 Average hours of training per year per employee by gender and by employee category. • 43 LA11 Programs for lifelong learning ٠ 43 LA12 Percentage of employees receiving regular performance and career development reviews by gender ٠ 43,60 Female:100% Male:100% LA13 Composition of governance bodies • 42 LA14 Gender pay disparity • 60 Basic salary levels for male and female employees are equal.
-The average annual salary (bonus included) for female employees is set at one.
+Description Status Page Note LA10 Average hours of training per year per employee by gender and by employee category. • 43 LA11 Programs for lifelong learning • 43 LA12 Percentage of employees receiving regular performance and career development reviews by gender • 43,60 Female:100% Male:100% LA13 Composition of governance bodies • 42 LA14 Gender pay disparity • 60 Basic salary levels for male and female employee The average annual salary (bonus included) for fe one.
 Following is the table for male employees.
-Year 2011 Deputy Manager and above 0.93 Positions under Deputy Manager 1.14 LA15 Return to work and retention rates after parental leave, by gender. ٠ 44 Social Performance Indicat ors (2) Social Performance Indicators: Human rights • 41 HR1 Percentage and total number of significant investment agreements and contracts that include clauses incorporating human rights concerns or that have undergone human rights screening. • 60 No instances to report.
+Year Deputy Manager and above Positions under Deputy Manager LA15 Return to work and retention rates after parental leave, by gender. • 44 i ositions under beputy ivianager 1.14 Social Performance Indica ators (2) Social Performance Indicators: Human rights • 41 HR1 Percentage and total number of significant investment agreements and contracts that include clauses incorporating human rights concerns or that have undergone human rights screening. • 60 No instances to report.
 HR2 Percentage of significant suppliers, contractors and other business partners that have undergone screening on human rights and actions taken.
-O 46 All suppliers are to review and sign a labor contract.
-If any human right viola- tion occurs, the company is within its rights to terminate its partnership with the supplier.
-HR3 Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employ- ees trained. • 60 Regulations on employee manual and gender equality are included in the new employee orientation.
+0 46 All suppliers are to review and sign a labor contration occurs, the company is within its rights to ten the supplier.
+HR3 Total hours of employee training on policies and procedures concerning aspects of human rights that are relevant to operations, including the percentage of employees trained. • 60 Regulations on employee manual and gender equality are included in the new employee orientation.
 Total number of employee training hours was 575.
 Employees of the Information Security Task Force have been arranged to receive education on personal and client data security/confidentiality at the new employee orientation.
 Advanced training programs will be planned or a regular basis to improve the awareness of personal information security.
 Total number of employee training hours was 2,676.
 Relevant training takes around 6% of total training hours in 2011.
-HR4 Total number of incidents of discrimination and corrective actions taken. ٠ 41,60 No incident of discrimination occurred.
+HR4 Total number of incidents of discrimination and corrective actions taken. • 41,60 No incident of discrimination occurred.
 HR5 Operations and significant suppliers identified in which the right to exercise freedom of association and collective bargaining may be violated or at significant risk, and actions taken to support these rights • 60 The company respects employee's legal rights and has never interfered with their freedom of association.
-HR6 Operations and significant suppliers identified as having significant risk for incidents of child labor, and measures taken to contribute to the elimination of child labor. • 41,46 HR7 Operations and significant suppliers identified as having significant risk for incidents of forced or compulsory labor, and measures to contribute to the elimination of all forms of forced or compulsory labor. ٠ 41,60 No relevant information.
+HR6 Operations and significant suppliers identified as having significant risk for incidents of child labor, and measures taken to contribute to the elimination of child labor. • 41,46 HR7 Operations and significant suppliers identified as having significant risk for incidents of forced or compulsory labor, and measures to contribute to the elimination of all forms of forced or compulsory labor. • 41,60 No relevant information.
 HR8 Training for security personnel 0 N.A.
-HR9 Violations of rights of indigenous peoples • 41 HR10 Percentage and total number of operations that have been subject to human rights reviews and/or impact assessments • 60 100%; the Company operates in accordance with the Labor Standards Act and related regulations.
-HR11 Number of grievances related to human rights filed, addressed, and resolved through formal grievance mechanisms. • 60 The audit office issued a labor and supplier compliance policy.
-Employees and suppliers can file their compliant via email or FAX.
-None were filed in 2011.
+HR9 Violations of rights of indigenous peoples • 41 HR10 Percentage and total number of operations that have been subject to human rights reviews and/or impact assessments • 60 100%; the Company operates in accordance with and related regulations. the Labor Standards Act HR11 Number of grievances related to human rights filed, addressed, and resolved through formal grievance mechanisms. • 60 The audit office issued a labor and supplier comp suppliers can file their compliant via email or FAX None were filed in 2011.